rossjaywill/insights.nvim/README.md

 ## Usage

-With the default keybinds, cppinsights can be run against the cuffer buffer with:
+With the default keybinds, cppinsights can be run against the current buffer with:
 ```vim
 <leader>ci
 ```